Do you want to be a Roosevelt Fellow?

 Nick Levergood email@example.com

-Nick is a junior from the tiny town of Northwood, New Hampshire.
-He is studying for majors in Chemical Biology and Anthropology and a minor in History of Ideas.
-He became certified as an Emergency Medical Technician during his freshman year and has volunteered ever since with the Brandeis Emergency Medical Corps (BEMCo).
-Nick greatly enjoys serving the campus through BEMCo’s medical services and also oversees BEMCo’s budget and purchases as the Treasurer.
-Besides being a Roosevelt Fellow, Nick also works in Student Academic Services as a General Chemistry Tutor.
-He is also a Teaching Assistant for the Organic Chemistry Laboratory course.
-Some of his favorite memories came from volunteering at his local hospital and meeting lots of inspiring people.
-He loves playing squash in Gosman, crafting homemade wooden pens with his dad, volunteering with Habitat for Humanity, finding every coffee shop in Cambridge and Boston and exploring all of the secret spots around the Brandeis campus with his friends.
-Nick is thrilled to meet the Class of 2018 and be a Roosevelt Fellow!
+Nick is a senior from the tiny town of Northwood, New Hampshire.
+He is studying for a major in Chemical Biology and a minor in Anthropology.
+He became certified as an Emergency Medical Technician during his freshman year and has volunteered ever since with the Brandeis Emergency Medical Corps (BEMCo) both as Treasurer and in many different clinical roles.
+This past summer, he volunteered with a non-profit building support and awareness for Usher Syndrome and also served as an EMT on an ambulance in the Boston-area.
+Besides being a Roosevelt Fellow, Nick is also a Teaching Assistant for the Organic Chemistry Laboratory course.
+Some of his favorite memories come from volunteering at his local hospital and meeting lots of inspiring people.
+He loves live music, crafting homemade wooden pens with his dad and finding every coffee shop in the city and secret hangout spot around campus!
+Nick is passionate about medical anthropology, health and fitness, volunteering in public service and most of all, is thrilled to meet the Class of 2019 and be a returning Roosevelt Fellow!

 Shayna Rubenstein firstname.lastname@example.org